 “Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverence and supplication.”
 Eph.
 6:18

 Discouragement will come in your parenting and homeschooling.
 It just goes with the territory.
-Sometimes we are just tired.
-At those times, it’s very important to go back to your goals and purpose.
+Sometimes you are just tired.

 When your perseverance is waning, claim I Peter 5:7,8 “Casting all your care upon Him for He careth for you.
 Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about seeking whom he may devour.”